NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 The power supply for quadcopter needs to contain the following parts:

 1. The battery.
 This is the `BATTERY` device in `quadparts_prebuilt.lbr`.
-You need to use the `-SCREW-TERMINAL` variant.
+You need to use the `-SMD` variant.
-2. A two-pin `jumper` to disconnect the positive terminal of the battery from `VBAT`.
-Use the `-MALE` variant of `﻿HEADER-0.1IN-2POS` in `quadparts_prebuilt.lbr`.
 3. A LP3985-series 3.3V regulator (see device `TPS73633-DBVT`.
 Don't use the 3V version).

 Check the votage regulator datasheet (in `Datasheets`) for guidance about what kind of capacitors to connect to the regulator and how.
 Wire the enable line to `VBAT` and don't connect anything to `NC/FB`.

-You'll note that the output of the voltage regulator has decoupling capacitor on.
+You'll note that the output of the voltage regulator has decoupling capacitors on.
 This keeps the voltage regulator stable and filters out noise on the output.
 Experience shows that quickly turning on the motors can causes the output of voltage regulator to drop enough to reboot the MCU.
-To guard against this, add an additional 220uF decoupling cap (the same one we use for motors) to the output of the voltage regulator.
+Add a 47uF decoupling cap (the same one we use for motors) to the output of the voltage regulator between `3V3` and `GND`.
 Note that this capacitor is polarized.
 The flat line should connect to the positive voltage, and the curved line to ground.

 To the extent possible, we need to isolate the the IMU and the microcontroller from the noise that the motors will create on the power supply lines.
 The motors will cause noise on both their power supply ( `VBAT` ) and ground return lines, so we will provide them with separate power and ground lines.
 For the power line, this is easy: Just connect the power supply for the motor drivers directly to the battery's positive terminal.

 For the ground line, it is more challenging, since all the devices on the quadcopter must share a common ground reference.
 The best we can do is to structure our schematic so that we can exercise tight control over how the ground line is laid out on our PCB.
 To do this, create a separate ground net that connects the ground terminals of motor controllers to each other and the negative terminal of the battery (call it `BAT_GND` and use the `BAT_GND` device in the `quadparts_prebuilt.lbr` ).
 Then connect the digital ground (i.e., the ground that connects to other components, aka `GND` ) to the battery ground using a schematic component called a "net bridge" (see below).
 We will see in the next lab how we can use this structure to isolate the digital components.
 (This is a very important step, and we added it to fix problems that occurred in all but one of the quadcopter we built in this class the first year it was offered).

 A "net bridge" is PCB part whose only purpose is to electrically connect two nets in a schematic while keeping the nets separate in schematic (i.e., the two nets keep their own names).
 To create a net bridge, create a device with a package that consists of two SMDs that touch one another and a sensible schematic symbol for what is, in essence, a wire.
 Put it in `custom.lbr`.
 The SMDs can be very small (e.g. 0.5mmx0.5mm).
 Remove the `tstop` and `tcream` on the pads, since we won't be soldering anything to them.

 Use bridge to connect `BAT_GND` and `GND`.

-#### Powering the Quad Via FTDI

-**This paragraph is new**  To allow you to program and debug your microcontroller without a battery or with the battery jumper disconnected, we will connect 3V3 to the power pin on the FTDI programming header (but not the SPI header).

-**This Part Of The Lab Is Removed** let the regulator also draw current from the FTDI or ISP headers.
-To enable this, connect the FTDI 3V3 pin, the ISP 5V pin, and the input of the regulator with a net called `VIN`.

-Connect `VBAT` to `VIN` via a diode oriented to let current flow the battery to `VIN` but not the other direction.
-This will protect the battery from the 5V that some FTDI and ISP programmers provide, while letting the battery drive the regulator when no programmer is attached.
-**END REMOVAL**

-THis means you should no longer incude the diode or have a net called `VIN`.  `VBAT` should connect to the vreg input and the vreg enable. `3V3` should connect to the power pins of the FTDI header (But not the SPI header).

 ### Breakout Headers